 Dates: April 10 to August 2, 2026

-For this new year,the world’s greatest museum confronts two visions of sculpture, those of two immense artists: Michelangelo and Rodin.
-And you’ll see that the influences of one irrevocably inspired certain works and themes of the other.
+For the new year,the world’s largest museum is comparing two visions of sculpture, those of two great artists: Michelangelo and Rodin.
+You will see how the influence of one irrevocably inspired certain works and themes addressed by the other.
 A wonderful exhibition to discover from April to June.
+More information and skip-the-line tickets here.

 Location: 75001 Paris